Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

 Shopping

 Before you step foot out of the front door, write a list of what you need from the store.
 In fact, write the list after you have eaten something too.
-The easiest way to spend way over budget is to go to the grocery store, and go aisle by aisle and put things in the basket you don’t know if you need, but you think you might…
+The easiest way to spend way over budget is to go to the grocery store, go aisle by aisle, and put things in the basket you don’t know if you need, but you think you might…

 Or buying things on offer with no clear plan of how you will use them.
-Writing a list will cut out your impulse buys, and you are less likely to buy ‘extras’.
+Writing a list will cut out your impulse buys, and you are less likely to buy ‘extras.’

-Swapping out brands for unbranded is a relatively small change, and many people say that they don’t like the unbranded goods.
+Swapping out brands for unbranded is a relatively small change, and many people say that they don’t like unbranded goods.
 In a blind taste test, most people wouldn’t know which is which.
 So, hop on the generic food train, and you will immediately see your bill is smaller.

 Meal Planning

-If you have access to the internet, or your local supermarket posts flyers then plan some of your meals around that week’s specials.
+If you have access to the internet or your local supermarket posts flyers, then plan some of your meals around that week’s specials.
 Usually, you will be able to pick up fresh produce and meats a lot less than a typical week.

 Bulk Buying

 With the items that we use a lot, it makes sense to bulk buy them.
 Not only that, but search for coupons and deals for the things that you need so that you can strike while the price is right.
+Buying in bulk is one of the best ways to save money.

-Typically items that don’t perish can be purchased months ahead of when you are intending to use them.
+Typically items that don’t perish can be purchased months ahead of when you intend to use them.
 Washing powder, dishwasher tablets, long-life milk, tinned foods, rice, toilet paper, and soap are great places to start.
 Slowly build your stash up, and eventually, you won’t need to add these to your weekly shop at all.

 Slow Cooker

-Using a slow cooker, or a crock pot will give you the option to use much cheaper cuts of meat and vegetables.
+Using a slow cooker or a crockpot will give you the option to use much cheaper cuts of meat and vegetables.
 They are cooked for much longer, and the flavors tend to infuse beautifully.
-You can cook large pots of soups and stews, that will last a few days – this is especially great in the winter when people really want something warm and hearty.
+You can cook large pots of soups and stews that will last a few days – this is especially great in the winter when people really want something warm and hearty.

 Leftovers

-Very often we cook too much, and rather than freeze the leftovers or heat them up the next day, perfectly good food hits the compost.
-Because ‘we don’t want to eat the same thing twice’.
+We often cook too much, and rather than freeze the leftovers or heat them the next day.
+Excellent food hits the compost.
+Because we don’t want to eat the same thing twice.
 Well, the easiest way to tackle this is to jazz up the leftovers.
 If you have rice leftover, add something different into it or fry it up.
-Leftover roasted veggies?
-Make some mash and add cheese.

 Fix Things

-Leave a Reply
+Leave a Comment